ktaylor63/southeast/site/content/wildlife/mussels/ring-pink.md

 Download the [1991 Recovery Plan](https://ecos.fws.gov/docs/recovery_plan/910325.pdf) (PDF).

-The ultimate goal of the recovery plan is to restore viable populations, defined as a reproducing population that is large enough to maintain sufficient genetic variation to enable it to evolve and respond to natural habitat changes, of the ring pink mussel to a significant portion of its historic range in the Ohio River basin and remove the species from the Federal List of Endangered and Threatened Wildlife and Plants.
+The ultimate goal of the recovery plan is to restore viable populations, defined as a reproducing population that is large enough to maintain sufficient genetic variation to enable it to evolve and respond to natural habitat changes, of the ring pink mussel to a significant portion of its historical range in the Ohio River basin and remove the species from the Federal List of Endangered and Threatened Wildlife and Plants.
 The species will be considered for reclassification to threatened status when the likelihood of the species’ becoming extinct in the foreseeable future has been eliminated.

 ## How you can help